sophgo/libsophon/bmvid/document/bmcv/source_en/api/put_text.rst

 * int thickness

   Input parameter.
 The width of the drawn line, which is recommended to be set to an even number for YUV format images.
+Please set this parameter to 0 when opening the Chinese character library.

 **Return value description:**